 - Intensive reading

 The TOEFL iBT test includes three basic categories of academic texts: Exposition, Argumentation, and Historical biographical and event narrative.
-You do not need any special background knowledge to correctly answer the questions in the Reading section; all the information needed to answer the questions is contained in the passages.
-Before receiving questions on that passage you must read it through or scroll to the end of each passage.
+You do not need any special background knowledge to correctly answer the questions in the Reading section; all the information needed to answer the questions is contained in the passes.
+Before receiving questions on that passe you must read it through or scroll to the end of each passe.

-You will be tested on three-five passages, each of approximately 700 words, with 12-14 questions per passage.
+You will be tested on three-five passes, each of approximately 700 words, with 12-14 questions per passe.
 You must complete this section of the test in 60-100 minutes.